Adirondack M&Ms: Moon and Mt. Marcy

 Skiing of all genres is fantastic in the Adirondacks right now.

 The trails at MVH nordic ski center are all groomed to perfection with track set by the some of the best in the world.
-The same can be said for Whiteface, home to latest the local Olympic medalist in Super-G. The backcountry finally has enough snow to fill in around rocks and heaves.
-There you go – short and sweet – carpe Adirondack diem and go skiing!
+The same can be said for Whiteface, home to the latest local Olympic medalist in Super-G. The backcountry finally has enough snow to fill in around rocks and heaves.
+In no way referring to my stature, there you have it, a short and sweet ski report.
+Carpe Adirondack diem and go skiing!

 Avalanche conditions prevail at elevation and on bird feeders in the Adirondacks.